treeorg/Fagus/README.md

 It is possible to manually override this behaviour by clearly specifying if each node should be a `dict` `"d"` or a `list` `"l"`, check out the section about [`node_types`](#node_types) for examples on this.

 #### Ensure that the required node can be modified
-In a nested structure of `dict`- and `list`-objects, there can also be unmodifyable `list`-objects called `tuple`.
+In a nested structure of `dict`- and `list`-nodes, there can also be unmodifyable `list`-nodes called `tuple`.
 As values can't be changed in a `tuple`, it has to be converted into a `list`.
-The following example shows how this is done in case of nested `tuple`-objects:
+The following example shows how this is done in case of nested `tuple`-nodes:

 ```python
 >>> a = Fagus((((1, 0), 2), [3, 4, (5, (6, 7)), 8]))